-In a highly uncertain environment, SG Luxembourg Group showed in 2020 an remarkable agility and its ability to continue to efficiently support its clients while fully protecting its employees.
-The Group was able to purse its high-pace transformation focused on three priorities - customer centricity, corporate social responsibility and operational efficiency based on digital technologies - and will continue to do so in 2021.
+In a lower epidemic environment, SG Luxembourg Group continued to show in 2021 a remarkable agility and its ability to continue to efficiently support its clients while demonstrating its responsibility as a bank in particular by fostering sustainable and positive impact financing and investment solutions.

+In parallel, the Group was able to purse its high-pace transformation focused on three priorities - customer centricity, corporate social responsibility and operational efficiency based on digital technologies - and will continue to do so in 2022.